top of page

 Drill Tips

-Watch the dot, not the gun.
-If the front sight is late, the hit would be off in live fire.
+Watch the front sight.
+If the front sight shifts, the hit would be off in live fire.

-The Dot Index Drill: Dry Fire is part of Week 8 in the Fusion Targets 12 Week Pistol Program.
-It helps shooters build fast, disciplined transitions and sight-focused mechanics that carry over to live fire.
+The Dot Index Drill: Dry Fire is part of Week 7 in the Fusion Targets 12 Week Pistol Program.
+It helps shooters build consistent grip, trigger mechanics, and target focused transitions that carry over to live fire.

 Ready to train with intent, even at home?